playnano/nano_tips/README.md

 Nano Tips also works by PM (NOT CHAT).
 [Send a message](https://reddit.com/message/compose/?to=nano_tips&subject=hi&message=type_command_here) to /u/nano_tips for a variety of actions.

-To send 0.1 XNO to redditor_username, include this text in the message body:
+To send 0.1 XNO to reddit_user, include this text in the message body:

-    send 0.1 /u/redditor_username
+    send 0.1 /u/reddit_user
 -or-

-    send 0.1 redditor_username
+    send 0.1 reddit_user

 To send 0.1 XNO to nano\_3pnanopr3d5g7o45zh3nmdkqpaqxhhp3mw14nzr41smjz8xsrfyhtf9xac77, include this text in the message body: